astronomer/docs/astro/configure-idp.md

 ### Configure just-in-time provisioning

 Astro supports just-in-time provisioning by default for all single sign-on (SSO) integrations.
-This means that if someone without an Astronomer account tries logging into Astronomer with an email address from a domain that you manage, they are automatically granted a default role in your Organization without needing an invite.
+This means that if someone without an Astro account tries logging into Astro with an email address from a domain that you manage, they are automatically granted a default role in your Organization without needing an invite.
 Users with emails outside of this domain need to be invited to your Organization to access it.

 To enable or disable just-in-time provisioning, [Steps]